 You may drink way too much coffee and lose sleep.
 You may pull some hair out as your characters decide to go rogue.
-You may have to battle some intense writer’s block.
+Writer's block may rear its ugly head.

 You may also write an entire novel.
-You may finish a first draft.
-You may discover a new favorite genre.
-You may find a new writing buddy.
+You may finish the first draft.
+Perhaps discover a new favorite genre.
+You could find a new writing buddy.